QIWI-API/payments-docs/_merchant-form_en.html.md

 ## Apple Pay {#merchant-form-applepay}

-pple Pay purchases are made without card data entering.
+Apple Pay purchases are made without card data entering.
 The technology works in mobile apps and the Safari browser on iPhone, iPad, Apple Watch and MacBook.

 To add Apple Pay payment method to the Merchant Payment Form, contact your Support manager.